Automated Repair of Resource Leaks in Android Applications: How Works

 \subsubsection{Context-Free Emptiness: Overview}

-Given a resource-flow graph $R$---abstracting a procedure $P$ of the app under analysis---and a resource list $L$, $P$ is free from leaks of resources in $L$ if and only if every execution trace in $R$ consistently acquires and releases resources in $L$.
+Given a resource-flow graph $R$---abstracting a procedure $P$ of the app under anal\-y\-sis---and a resource list $L$, $P$ is free from leaks of resources in $L$ if and only if every execution trace in $R$ consistently acquires and releases resources in $L$.
 We express this check as a formal-language inclusion problem---\`a~la automata-based model-checking~\cite{VardiW86}---as follows (see \autoref{fig:abmc} for a graphical illustration):

 \begin{enumerate} \item We define a \emph{resource automaton} $A_L$ that accepts sequences of operations in $L$ that are free from leaks.
 Since leak freedom is a (deterministic) context-free property, the resource automaton is a (deterministic) pushdown automaton.\footnote{We could equivalently use context-free grammars.}